-Flat and easily walked, the trail is 24 kilometers round-trip, but you don't have to complete the entire distance.
+Flat and easily walked, the trail is nearly 25 kilometers round-trip, but you don't have to complete the entire distance.
 Walking only the first two kilometers takes you through one tunnel and across six trestle bridges.
 There's no end of views you will enjoy of the canyon and beyond.

-The Myra Station trailhead is 18 kilometers southeast of downtown and sits at an elevation of 1,219 meters - almost 800 meters higher than Kelowna.
+The Myra Station trailhead is about 24 kilometers southeast of downtown and sits at an elevation of 1,219 meters—almost 800 meters higher than Kelowna.
 Pass Gallagher's Canyon Golf & Country Club on McCulloch Road and turn onto the Myra Forest Service Road.
 This rough gravel road leads you to the Myra Station trailhead parking lot.

-Mix with locals and other visitors along the Kelowna Waterfront Trail.
+Mix with locals and other visitors along the Kelowna Waterfront Boardwalk.
 Used year-round, it's a popular gateway for urban folk to exercise, walk their dog, commute to work, and enjoy a leisurely stroll to a favorite park bench or beach.
-The surface includes pavement, a wooden boardwalk, and gravel - all suitable for strollers, wheelchairs, and bikes.
+The surface includes pavement, a wooden boardwalk, and gravel—all suitable for strollers, wheelchairs, and bikes.
 Sections of the trail climb to a maximum elevation of 66 meters, allowing you to soak in sunsets and appreciate vistas of the city and Okanagan Lake.